 5.1 Your app must conform to our content and age rating guidelines, and metadata must be appropriate for everyone

-We understand that in some cases, apps provide a gateway to retail content, user generated content, or web based content.
+5.1.3 We understand that in some cases, apps provide a gateway to retail content, user generated content, or web based content.
 We classify those apps as either Storefront apps, whose primary function is to aggregate and sell third party media or apps, or Streaming apps, whose primary function is to aggregate and stream web-based images, music, video or other media content.
 In some cases, it may be acceptable for a Storefront or Streaming app to include some content that might otherwise be prohibited in a single purpose app.
-If your app is a search engine that enables users to search broadly across the Internet, then your app must be rated 12+.
-Apps that enable search for a distinct content set (such as news only or video only), are not search engines under this definition.
-The age rating for such apps should be determined by the purpose, function and content of the app.
-If your app is a Web browser, enabling broad access to Internet content, then the app must be rated 12+.
+If your app is more likely than not to include some user generated content that would otherwise be prohibited under these requirements, you must include a mechanism for users to bring the presence of such content to your attention, and you must provide filtering tools such that users must opt in to receiving access to feeds or content that has a higher likelihood of violating these requirements.

 5.3 Your app must not contain content or functionality that encourages, facilitates or glamorizes illegal activity in the real world

 5.4 Your app must not contain or display content that a reasonable person would consider to be obscene